Fb11.jpg

 How do you access the free demo?

-Head to Fishbowl's Steam page and download the demo directly.
-No purchase required. imissmyfriends.studio released an extended version of the demo on both Steam and PlayStation 5 before the full game launched, so you get a meaningful slice of the experience rather than just a brief teaser.
+Go to Fishbowl's Steam page and download the demo.
+No purchase needed. imissmyfriends.studio put out an extended version of the demo on both Steam and PlayStation 5 before the full launch, so you get a substantial preview rather than a five-minute teaser.

-If you're on PS5, the demo is also available through the PlayStation Store.
+If you're on PS5, the demo is available through the PlayStation Store.

 Free demo on Steam